Civil Law vs. Criminal Law: Breaking Down the Differences

 There can also be significant differences in the amount of time in which a prosecutor or plaintiff has after an incident to press charges or bring a claim against a defendant.
 These rules are intended to protect defendants from unreasonable demands.
 Think of it this way—if someone accused you of a crime that occurred 20 years ago, would you be able to provide evidence to the contrary after that much time has passed?

-Each state has their own set of guidelines for these, but it is worth noting that many serious crimes like murder, major theft, kidnapping or sexual assault may not have a statute of limitations.
+Each state has its own set of guidelines for these, but it is worth noting that many serious crimes like murder, major theft, kidnapping or sexual assault may not have a statute of limitations.

 In some instances, both a civil suit and a criminal case can stem from the same incident.
-Likely the most prominent example of this scenario is the OJ Simpson case—his criminal charges were dismissed, but the family of the victim was able to successfully sue him in civil court.
+Likely the most prominent example of this scenario is the O.J.
+Simpson case—his criminal charges were dismissed, but the family of the victim was able to successfully sue him in civil court.

-This may seem like an uneven application of justice, but remember the standards for burden of proof.
+This may seem like an uneven application of justice but remember the standards for burden of proof.
 A civil case doesn’t need to be as airtight as a criminal case to win a decision.
 So in this scenario, the jury in the criminal case thought there was at least some doubt about Simpson’s guilt, but in the civil case, a jury felt it met the standard of a preponderance of evidence.

 Dive deep into law